 - 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, All Souls School has committed to training staff throughout the academic year.
 All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and Annex A of Keeping Children Safe in Education (September 2021) - School Procedures for Children Missing Education - The school Behaviour Policy - 9.2 Staff, governors and volunteers at All Souls School will also participate in additional training, as appropriate; - online Prevent, FGM, Managing Sexual Behaviour - SRE training - aspects of Protective Behaviour training - teachers will attend Child Protection Review meetings and Core Group meetings as observers with the DSL leading - the DSL attends Local Authority DSL briefings and feedbacks to the deputy DSL & when relevant, staff. - updates at all staff meetings - other training opportunities - 9.3 All Souls School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos5.
-Staff will be trained in these areas in order to be able to further recognise if a child is at risk of harm.
+As part of this training and their annual refresher, they will also receive - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - The school Behaviour Policy - 9.2 Staff, governors and volunteers at All Souls School will also participate in additional training, as appropriate; - online Prevent, FGM, Managing Sexual Behaviour - SRE training - aspects of Protective Behaviour training - teachers will attend Child Protection Review meetings and Core Group meetings as observers with the DSL leading - the DSL attends Local Authority DSL briefings and feedbacks to the deputy DSL & when relevant, staff. - updates at all staff meetings - other training opportunities consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm.